 1. Show Gratitude

 Oddly enough, the work environment puts you in the mood to work.
 Because of the structure and design, most people don't have to convince themselves to start their work once they're in the office.
-When working remotely, it may be a little more difficult to set the right mood, especially if you would rather be doing something else.
-Make sure that you are not in the "I wish I didn't have to work" mindset.
+When working remotely, it may be a little more difficult to set the right mood, especially if you'd rather be doing something else.
+Make sure that you're not in the "I wish I didn't have to work" mindset.
 Start the day by showing gratitude in general for waking up, for your health, and for your ability to bring in an income.
 Exercise if you can, build up your endorphins, have a hearty breakfast, quiet your mind, meditate, or pray.
 Getting you into the attitude of gratitude helps alleviate the risk of being unmotivated and uninspired.

 2. Set and Stick to a Schedule